Apollo

 Etty Bay Caravan Park

-Located near Innisfail along the Esplanade in Etty Bay on the beachfront.
+Located near Innisfail at The Esplanade, Etty Bay on the beachfront.

-Facilities include laundry, amenities, WiFi, a general store and public BBQ’s and a playground nearby.
+Facilities include laundry, free WiFi at the general store, and public BBQs and a small playground nearby.

 Granite Gorge Nature Park (Mareeba)

-A savannah wilderness landscape just 12 km from Mareeba.
+A savannah-style wilderness landscape around 12 km from Mareeba.

 Powered and unpowered sites are available.